Robust excitation of C-band quantum dots for quantum communication

 Interestingly, our experimental findings imply the absence of a trivial set of optimal parameters (simultaneously maximizing brightness and single-photon purity), which confirms some of the complex behaviours predicted in previous theory works~\cite{Axt:PRL19,BVC:npjQI22}.
 Instead, a careful tuning of the excitation parameters is required for each quantum-cryptographic application.
 Depending on the desired security of merit, the correct weighting of the photon-number populations $\{p_k\}$ used for the optimization~\cite{BVC:npjQI22} must be defined.
 At the same time, fluctuations in the excitation parameters produce only small changes in photon-number populations.
 Furthermore, optimal brightness and near-optimal purity are achieved for a pump pulse detuned by $\approx$ 1.5 nm from the QD transition that can be readily separated from the single-photon emission using efficient, off-the-shelf spectral filters.
-This removes the need for a cross-polarization setup simplifying the source's operation, optimizing usable brightness and further underlines the practicality of LA excitation for network applications~\cite{Pan:RevMod20,BAL:npjqi17,BBR:PRL18,NYC:NatComm23,BBB:NC11,PJ+:natcomm14,BOV:npj18,GAA:pra18,Kent:npjQI22,NJC:NatComms12,Zbind:PRL13,Pan:PRL14}.
-In the following section, we experimentaly show how to perform the excitation parameter optimization on the example of quantum key distribution, arguably the best-known primitive in quantum communication.
+This simplifies source operation and optimizes brightness by removing the need for a cross-polarization setup, further underlining the practicality of LA excitation for network applications~\cite{Pan:RevMod20,BAL:npjqi17,BBR:PRL18,NYC:NatComm23,BBB:NC11,PJ+:natcomm14,BOV:npj18,GAA:pra18,Kent:npjQI22,NJC:NatComms12,Zbind:PRL13,Pan:PRL14}.